 The fair treatment of customers, or TCF as it is generally known underpins the General Code of Conduct for financial services providers (FSPs), like Eqstra Financial Services (EFS) and the Representatives working for it to provide customers with a quality, reliable and professional service.

 The TCF framework is built on principles that help drive an FSPs business conduct towards a set of six outcomes aptly termed TCF outcomes.
-An FSP therefore needs to move toward a place where their business practices achieve these outcomes and eventually become an inherent part of all areas within the business.
+An FSP, therefore, needs to move toward a place where their business practices achieve these outcomes and eventually become an inherent part of all areas within the business.

 All FSPs need to demonstrate to regulators that they adhere to the TCF principles and treat their customers fairly.
-Documenting the implementation of new business processes or the change to existing practices therefore becomes a fundamental part of a businesses’ TCF journey.
+Documenting the implementation of new business processes or the change to existing practices, therefore, becomes a fundamental part of a businesses’ TCF journey.

-Outcome 1 requires FSP’s to ensure that the fair treatment of customers is central to
+Outcome 1 requires FSP’s to ensure that the fair treatment of customers is central to their corporate culture.

 Outcome 3 requires FSP’s to properly inform customers prior to the purchase and to keep them informed even after the sale.